cocotb/cocotb/docs/source/quickstart.rst

 Example 3 - Reading a value can be quirky
 -----------------------------------------
-Due to how the cocotb :ref:`timing-model` works, when awaiting for a :func:`cocotb.triggers.RisingEdge` the values you want to check directly after might not be as expected due to incompleted the :ref:`values-change` and :ref:`values-settle` phases.
+Due to how the cocotb :ref:`timing-model` works, when awaiting for a :func:`cocotb.triggers.RisingEdge` the values you want to check directly after might not be as expected due to the incompleted :ref:`values-change` and :ref:`values-settle` phases.
-Therefore, the :ref:`end-of-time-step` should be entered by awaiting the :func:`cocotb.triggers.ReadOnly` trigger.
+Therefore, the :ref:`end-of-time-step` phase should be entered by awaiting the :func:`cocotb.triggers.ReadOnly` trigger.
-After awaiting the :ref:`end-of-time-step`, the :ref:`beginning-of-time-step` shall be entered to again be able to set values.
-This can be done by awaiting either Timer, NextTimeStep or any of the triggers allowed in the :ref:`end-of-time-step`.
+After awaiting the :ref:`end-of-time-step`, the :ref:`beginning-of-time-step` phase shall be entered to again be able to set values.
+This can be done by awaiting either :func:`cocotb.triggers.Timer`, :func:`cocotb.triggers.NextTimeStep` or any of the triggers allowed in the :ref:`end-of-time-step` phase.

 .. literalinclude:: ../../examples/doc_examples/quickstart/simple_counter_testcases.py
    :language: python